Boosting the Generalization Ability for Hyperspectral Image Classification using Spectral-spatial Axial Aggregation Transformer: Experiments

-We make a qualitative evaluation by visualizing the classification maps obtained by different methods.
-Figs. \ref{fig:salinas} and \ref{fig:salinas_r} provide the obtained results for Salinas dataset and Figs. \ref{fig:paviau} and \ref{fig:paviau_r} are the results for PaviaU dataset, respectively.
+We perform a qualitative assessment by visually representing the classification maps produced by various methods.
+Fig. \ref{fig:salinas} is the results on Salinas dataset while, respectively, Fig. \ref{fig:paviau_c} present the results on PaviaU dataset using different dataset division methods.

-From the visualization of the datasets, it can be observed that our proposed SaaFormer obtains desirable classification maps In the case of block-wise sampling and random sampling, especially in terms of texture and edge details.
-Furthermore, we selected a region of interest (ROI) zoomed in two times to highlight the differences in classification maps between different models, further evaluating classification performance more intuitively.
-As can be seen from these ROIs, a remarkable phenomenon is that our model shows more realistic and finer details.
-Therefore, the visualization of the classification results clearly demonstrates that our proposed SaaFormer, incorporating both axial Transformer block and multi-level spectral extraction structure, achieves remarkably favorable classification maps in terms of texture and edge details.
+By visualizing the datasets, it is evident that our model produces highly satisfactory classification maps, particularly with regard to texture and edge details.
+Within the region of interests (ROIs), our model displays notably more realistic and intricate details.
+Consequently, the visual representation of the classification results unequivocally showcases that our model excels in generating highly favorable classification maps, especially in terms of texture and edge details.
+Futhermore, In order to provide a more comprehensive visual inspection of test methods, Figs. \ref{fig:bot}-\ref{fig:pc} show their classification maps for the other three datasets i.e. Botswanan, KSC and PaviaC datasets using 5\% of training samples.